haapjari/glscli/README.md

 ## To Do

+- Create a Command Line Interface object "Interface", which implements the Command Line Interface.
 - Command Line Interface, which reads an input .csv --file and generates a report from it.

 ---